amy34268/Todo-List-Application/README.md

     Improvement:  created private static final String for all JButtons, so the change on the constant in the element's name in the UI class will also reflect on its actionPerformed

--  GUI Main and JFrame setup are in the same class(inner class) as  UI elements in ToDOListGUI, which can be extracted
+-  GUI Main and JFrame setup are in the same class(as methods) as  UI elements in ToDOListGUI, which can be extracted

+    Improvement: main method and runForMain method (JFrame setup)  are extracted from ToDOListGUI Class (the rest of UI set up) and moved to the Main Class (which used to be for the old Console UI)

 - Save and Load Functions can be separated from GUI and make them into a new Class.